getpelican/pelican-blog/content/pages/gratitude.rst

 The theme for this site is courtesy of `Smashing Magazine`_.

-The Pelican logo was designed by Derry Spann and is available under a `Creative Commons`_ license via the download links below:
+The Pelican logo was designed by Derry Livenski and is available under a `Creative Commons`_ license via the download links below:

 |logo|